FNNDSC/pman/README.md

 ### Using Docker Compose

-The easiest way to run a code hot-reloading server for development is using docker-compose.
+These instructions run _pman_ inside a container using Docker and Docker Swarm for scheduling jobs.
+Hot-reloading of changes to the code is enabled.

 ```shell
 docker swarm init --advertise-addr 127.0.0.1